The Extraordinary Journey of the Fakir: Soundtrack

+The music of the songs is composed by Amit Trivedi, with lyrics by Anvita Dutt.
+The Zee Music Company holds the right.

 Release

 The film trailer for Australia was launched in August 2018 by Icon Films Australia & New Zealand on YouTube.
 For release in India the official trailer was launched on 3 June 2019 by Zee Music Company.
-It fetched more than 5 million views since its release on YouTube.

-The Extraordinary Journey of The Fakir released on 30 May 2018 in France.
+The Extraordinary Journey of The Fakir released on 30 May 2018 in France as L'Extraordinaire Voyage du Fakir.